AllenInstitute/deepinterpolation/README.rst

 **Figure 1** - Schematic introducing the principles of deep interpolation.  **A**.
 An interpolation model is trained to predict a noisy block from other blocks with independent noise.
 The loss is the difference between the predicted data and a new noisy block. **B**.
 The interpolation model is used to create a noiseless version of the input data.

-For more information, consult the associated bioRxiv publication : https://www.biorxiv.org/content/10.1101/2020.10.15.341602v1
+For more information, consult the associated publication : https://www.nature.com/articles/s41592-021-01285-2

 # **Support**